 Numerous resources about handling coronavirus (COVID-19) cases for US hospitals, from the American Hospital Association (AHA).

 Surge capacity resource for hospitals looking at converting hotels in order to serve more coronavirus COVID-19 patients.
 Prepared by ASHE, the American Society for Health Care Engineering, through the American Hospital Association.
 This “COVID-19 Response Concept Study” identifies the types of patients suitable to this setting.
 It lays out a 10 to 14-day timeline to take advantage of hotel ballroom space for patient wards and guest rooms for for patients or staff.
 Conference rooms and meeting spaces become medication areas, mini-labs, nursing support and command center.
 Paper records may get chosen in lieu of unfamiliar (or impractical, given the timing) electronic record systems.
 This short resource guide covers a wide spectrum of dimensions.
 Very helpful overview, published April 2020.

 The Dartmouth Atlas of Health Care highlights the wide variations in how health care is delivered across the United States.
 The project is run by Center for the Evaluative Clinical Sciences at Dartmouth Medical School.
 Online tool provides comparisons by geographic region (state, HSAs-Hospital Service Areas, or HRR-Hospital Referral Region) for Medicare healthcare use (data through 2015).
 While the tool is relatively easy to use, the conceptual understanding of the reports requires technical sophistication.
-In 2020, the number of COVID-19 cases in the past 14 days is shown for each region; growth rates are also mapped.
+In 2021, the number of COVID-19 cases in the past 14 days is shown for each region; growth rates are also mapped.
 A timelapse map of the growth in COVID cases in the US, total cases and deaths are also shown by region.

 Hand Washing, Hand Hygiene video by the CDC.
 Take one minute to view the online youtube video for proper handwashing technique and guidelines to help prevent infections.
 CDC epidemiologist presents the basics – really fast.
 People often miss washing the thumb and index finger, as well as the finger tips on both hands.
 Plan to wash and scrub for 20 seconds, about as long as it takes to hum your favorite school fight song.